-Dry air can impact a lot of things, including increased static and heightened risk for sickness.
-These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?